shahraizali/awesome-django/README.md

 * [django-compat](https://github.com/arteria/django-compat) - For- and backwards compatibility layer for the officially  supported Django versions.
 * [django-compat-lint](https://github.com/ubernostrum/django-compat-lint) - Check Django compatibility of your code.

+## Dashboards

+*Packages that create information dashboards to visualize data.*

+* [django-dashing](https://github.com/talpor/django-dashing/) - a customisable, modular dashboard application framework for Django to visualize interesting data about your project.
+Inspired in the exceptionally handsome dashboard framework Dashing.

 ## Data sciences